IDC Names Securiti a Worldwide Leader in Data Privacy

 Request a demo right now.

-Senate File 262 is an Iowa state privacy law that applies to entities conducting business in Iowa or producing products or services targeted to consumers who are Iowa residents and controls or processes the personal data of over 100,000 Iowa residents or controls or processes the personal data of over 25,000 Iowa residents and derives over 50% of its gross revenue from the sale of personal data during a calendar year.
+Senate File 262 is Iowa’s comprehensive state privacy law that applies to entities conducting business in Iowa or producing products or services targeted to consumers who are Iowa residents.
+To be subject to the law, the entities must fulfill the following conditions in a calendar year:

 Iowa became the sixth US state to enact a data privacy law known as the Senate File 262.